 Cameron Sabin added that the owner-consent requirement made sense when a property owner wanted to change the use of their own property, but it created a challenge for utilities.
 He explained that utilities often needed to construct facilities across multiple properties or before homes were even built, and historically, they could apply directly to the county.
 He stated that the new requirement made the process cumbersome or sometimes impossible when utilities could not obtain owner consent before facilities were planned or constructed.

 Bryce Armstrong stated that staff did not disagree with that concern.
-He explained that the property-owner-consent requirement was really tailored to a single property with a participating or consenting owner, not to large utility projects spanning multiple parcels.
+He explained that the property-owner-consent requirement for conditional uses was really tailored to a single property with a participating or consenting owner, not to large utility projects spanning multiple parcels.

 Seth Cox asked whether exempting utilities from the owner-consent requirement could be another option.